Wendylicious/Adeola-Kay-/Readme.md

 #adeolakay
 This adeolakay read me file
-This file will contain some features
+This website will contain vision statements about us